CVE-2025-58711: Missing Authorization in solwin Blog Designer PRO

 Technical Summary

-CVE-2025-58711 identifies a missing authorization vulnerability in the solwin Blog Designer PRO WordPress plugin, affecting versions up to and including 3.4.8.
-The flaw arises because certain functionality within the plugin is not properly constrained by Access Control Lists (ACLs), allowing unauthenticated remote attackers to invoke functions that should be restricted.
-According to the CVSS vector (CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L), the vulnerability is remotely exploitable over the network without any privileges or user interaction, but it only impacts availability, not confidentiality or integrity.
-This could manifest as denial of service or disruption of plugin functionality, potentially affecting website stability or uptime.
+CVE-2025-58711 is a missing authorization vulnerability identified in the solwin Blog Designer PRO WordPress plugin, affecting versions up to and including 3.4.8.
+The flaw arises because certain plugin functionalities are not properly constrained by Access Control Lists (ACLs), allowing unauthenticated remote attackers to invoke these functions without proper permissions.
+The vulnerability is exploitable over the network without requiring any privileges or user interaction, which increases its attack surface.
+However, the impact is limited to availability, as the vulnerability does not compromise confidentiality or integrity of data.
+Attackers could potentially cause denial of service or disrupt normal plugin operations by exploiting this flaw.
 No known exploits have been reported in the wild, and no official patches have been released at the time of publication.
-The vulnerability was reserved in early September 2025 and published in late October 2025.
-The plugin is commonly used to design and customize blog layouts on WordPress sites, making it a relevant target for attackers aiming to disrupt web presence or cause service interruptions.
-The lack of proper authorization checks indicates a design or implementation flaw in the plugin's access control mechanisms.
+The CVSS v3.1 base score is 5.3, reflecting medium severity with vector AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L. The vulnerability was reserved in early September 2025 and published in late October 2025 by Patchstack.
+Given the plugin’s role in enhancing blog design on WordPress sites, exploitation could impact website availability and user experience.
+The absence of authentication requirements and ease of network exploitation make this a notable risk for sites using this plugin without proper compensating controls.

 Potential Impact